eltonsimor/simple-wiremock/README.md

 ### Summary

-This project was created to help with tests with mocking Rest API from Backend.
+This project was created to help with tests mocking Rest API from Backend.

 ### Instructions to setup the project